testsigma

 While IE is no longer actively developed, it is still used by some businesses and organizations, so testing on IE is essential to ensure a consistent and smooth user experience for all users.

-This type of testing involves verifying that the website or application is on Internet Explorer:
+This type of testing involves verifying that the website or application works as expected on Internet Explorer, the major aspects covered are:

 • Functions correctly